rioastamal/gembok/README.md

 #### Option 2

-If you're planning to encrypt your JSON other using than AES-256-CBC then you can using other encryption tools such as OpenSSL or PGP.
-Just before you want to load it on Gembok Authenticator you need to decrypt the file first.
+If you're planning to encrypt your JSON using other than AES-256-CBC, you can using other encryption tools such as OpenSSL or PGP.
+Keep it mind, just before you want to load it on Gembok Authenticator you need to decrypt the file first.

 ## Compatibility